websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/installing-elasticsearch.md

 This is a fine configuration for development and testing that relies on a remote Elasticsearch server.
 For production, you should [force the bootstrap checks](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/bootstrap-checks.html#_forcing_the_bootstrap_checks) and always configure security (authentication and encryption).

-To force the bootstrap check, add a property to the end of `ES_HOME/config/jvm.options`:
+To [force the bootstrap check in a single-node setup](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/bootstrap-checks.html#_forcing_the_bootstrap_checks), add a property to the end of `ES_HOME/config/jvm.options`:

 ```properties
 # For a single node production cluster